+Sources: (Feinstein, 1972), Report on prices of the minerals and other commodities for the parliament, UK parliament 1903,

 Articles on international prices: Collins and Williamson (2001) introduced a new perspective in the long run relation between machinery prices and investment.
-In their article, funded in a data base of machinery exports and imports prices,

-(Collins & Williamson, 2001; Gómez-Galvarriato & J.G., 2009)
+In their article, funded in a data base of machinery exports and imports prices, they argue that a constant reduction in the price of capital goods was the main cause behind the investment rates in developed countries (Collins & Williamson, 2001; Gómez-Galvarriato & J.G., 2009).
+The main problem of this article is the absence of an explanation on the kind of capital goods and the extreme aggregation of the different kind of equipment, limiting the explanatory capacity of the price on the investment trends.

-Data reconstruction
+Data reconstruction and methodology

 A fundamental problem for the construction of any volume series is to take account of quality change.
 In modern national accounts hedonic price indices have been suggested, but not generally applied, in order to take account of quality change in particular considering ICT.
 Figure 1 illustrates the effect on price deflators when Statistics Sweden introduced such hedonic indices in the 1990s and early 2000s.

-Figure 1.
+Figure 2.
 The effect of hedonic deflators in Swedish national accounts

 (1995=100), 1970-2005